StevenClontz/prof.clontz.org/classes/2018/06/ma237/index.md

 ## Office Reassessments

-During office hours, Active students may submit up to three [Office Forms][office-form].
+During office hours each week, Active students may submit a limited number of [Office Forms][office-form].
 Students that satisfactorily
 meet the requirements given on this form will be given the opportunity to solve a new exercise on the instructor's whiteboard